-This section includes instructions about configuring your device.
-If you want to learn more about how certain features work, go to Learn more on page 15.
+This section includes instructions about how to configure your device.
+If you want to learn more about how certain features function, go to Learn more on page 15.

 Select capture mode

 Which capture mode to choose depends on the requirements of frame rate and resolution for the specific surveillance setup.
 For specifications about available capture modes, see the product's datasheet.
 To find the latest version of the datasheet, go to axis.com.